Houston Limb Loss Accident Lawyer

 - Automobile accidents involving cars, trucks, trains or pedestrian accidents–Your limb may be severed during the crash or crushed and experience blood loss so severe that the limb cannot be saved.

-- Machinery and construction site mishaps–Sharp blades, motors, or other equipment used in factory environments, industrial environments and construction sites can all cause limb loss.
+- Machinery and construction site mishaps–Sharp blades, motors, or other equipment used in factory environments, industrial environments and construction sites can all be involved in limb loss accidents.

 - Defective products–These products can cause explosions that result in the loss of a limb or cause your limb to get caught and severed.
 Whenever a design defect or other problem leads to a partial or total amputation, you may have a claim against the manufacturer.